NikeID: Similar services

-Other clothing brands offer bespoke clothing for customers also.
-Vans for example offer a similar customized shoe experience for customers.
+Other clothing brands also offer bespoke clothing for customers.
+Vans, for example, offer a similar customized shoe experience for customers.
 It recently added bookbags, and hats along with shoes.
 Adidas offer a bespoke service called mi adidas allowing customized shoe features for customers.
-Reebok too offer a service called Your Reebok.
+Reebok also offer a service called Your Reebok.
 Converse, a Nike company, offers the Converse Create service, which runs on an adapted version of the Nike By You software.
 Franklin Sports offers custom batting gloves.